Avian, Exotic, And Zoological Medicine

 Emergency and Critical Care

-Special interests in small animal and exotics general practice, zoo medicine, and feline medicine.
+Special interests and significant experience in small animal and exotics general practice, zoo medicine, and feline medicine.